Strophox/tetro-tui/README.md

 - Time: Game time is held abstract as "time elapsed since game started" and is not directly tied to real-world timestamps.
 - Game finish: The game knows if it finished, and if session was won or lost.
 Normal Game Over scenarios are:
-  - Block out: newly piece spawn location is occupied.
+  - Block out: new piece spawn location is occupied.
   - Lock out: a piece was completely locked above the skyline (row 21 and above).
+  - Forfeit: player stopped the current.
-- Event queue: All game events are kept in an internal queue that is simulated through, up to the provided timestamp in a `Game::update` call.
+- Event queue: All game events are kept in an internal queue that is simulated through (up to the provided timestamp in the `Game::update` call).
 - Buttons pressed state: The game keeps an abstract state of which buttons are currently pressed.
 - Board state: (Yes).
 - Active piece: The active piece is stored as a (tetromino, orientation, position) tuple plus some locking data.